-It is not uncommon for Japanese people to ask people of color questions that would seem racist and harmful in the U.S. It is helpful to remember that remember that, for the most part, the average person in Japan lacks the experiences which inform the behavior of those from more diverse counties like the United States.
+It is not uncommon for Japanese people to ask people of color questions that would seem inappropriate and insensitive in the U.S. It is helpful to remember that, for the most part, the average person in Japan lacks the experiences which inform the behavior of those from more diverse counties like the United States.

 Staying motivated is key when studying abroad.
 Some days, you may feel your language learning skills are not improving.
 Other days, you may feel as if people only see you as a walking stereotype.
 It is perfectly normal to have ups and downs throughout your semester or year.
 This is the reality of the experience.
 Exploring your niches and finding ways to stay motivated can help you continue your studies with a clear and focused mind.

 Understand Your Surroundings, So They Understand You

 While abroad, whether you are in a share house, apartment or with a host family, you will want to make sure you get to know your roommates and neighbors.

 By becoming familiar with who you live with, you can learn new things about them, their everyday life, and their way of thinking.
 You will also have the opportunity to explain your cultural differences to them in a polite and patient way.
 Those around you are often just as excited to learn about a new culture as you are, so be sure to work with them.

 It is key to take time to care for yourself emotionally and mentally, even though you may feel like you don't have the time.
 Just be mindful that, in practicing self-care, you do not distance yourself from Japanese culture and society.
 Identifying and practicing effective self-care will help you recharge and remember why you wanted to study abroad in the first place.
 Examples of healthy coping strategies might be:

 Journaling about your experience